 I remember talking about that the first time I visited with him.

-He said, There are things I regretted in my youth.
+He said, there are things I regretted in my youth.

-You might you may know that.
+You may know that.

 Senator Byrd was a man of surpassing eloquence and nobility.

-I've seen a lot of white in my time.
+There are white I've seen a lot of white in my time.

 I admired his tireless advocacy for his West Virginia constituents, his fierce defense of the Constitution and the traditions of the Senate, and his passion for a government that improves the lives of the people it serves.

-I've seen a lot of white in my time.
+There are white I've seen a lot of white in my time.

 I'll tell you what it means.